-I have a confession and I really hate to admit it, but I was one of the worst contributors who helped tear a massive hole in the ozone layer in the mid to late 1980’s.
+I have a confession I really hate to admit – I was one of the worst contributors who helped tear a massive hole in the ozone layer in the mid to late 1980s.

-I was a hairspray addict, as were most of my peers in the 1980’s.
+I was an 80s hair spray addict, as were most of my peers.

-Being teenage girls in the 1980’s, we loved our big cans of Aqua Net and Rave as we curled, crimped and teased our hair and pulled our bangs up to the crazy “mall-bang” trend teen pop artists like Debbie Gibson and Tiffany made popular.
-As a teen, I think we all used Aqua Net and Rave because they were cheap (and still are!) and easy to acquire from any store.
+Being teenage girls in the 1980s, we loved our big cans of Aqua Net and Rave as we curled, crimped and teased our hair and pulled our bangs up to the crazy “mall-bang” trend teen pop artists like Debbie Gibson and Tiffany made popular.
+As a teen, I think we all used Aqua Net and Rave because they were cheap (and still are!) and readily available from any store.

-Poufy hair with tons of highlights, perms and sky-high bangs, were the most popular hairstyle trends of the mid-to-late 1980’s for women.
+Poufy hair with tons of highlights, perms and sky-high bangs, was the most popular hairstyle trends of the mid-to-late 1980s for women.

 I wasn’t a mall-bang or head banging hair trend follower – I was a new wave punk rock chick, and my hair was the main canvas with which I expressed this individuality.